• 25 Mar, 2026

 Aftermath and Legacy

-• Mental endurance can be as important as physical strength
+• Mental endurance is as important as physical strength